Polish National Radio Symphony Orchestra: New seat of the orchestra

 The venue is situated in the post-industrial area of Katowice formerly belonging to KWK Katowice coal mine.
 The building was designed by Polish architect Tomasz Konior and his team, while the acoustics of the concert hall were designed by world-renowned Japanese acoustician Yasuhisa Toyota who works for Nagata Acoustics Company.

-NOSPR, from April 2019 The European Concert Hall Organisation (ECHO), an organisation of Europe’s best concert halls.
+Since April 2019, NOSPR has been a member of European Concert Hall Organisation (ECHO), an organisation of Europe’s best concert halls.